Some thoughts on what causes Eating Disorders and how we can all work together towards Eating Disorder Prevention.

 The first four sections we explore are … Love, Listen, Communicate and Validate.
 These sections contain quotes from the sufferers as to what they feel could have prevented their own Eating Disorders.

 The next four are additional sections on some of the outside influences that may play a role in the development of Anorexia, Bulimia and Compulsive Overeating.
+These sections explore society and the media, food and eating, relationships with family, friends and other loved-ones, and the issues of physical, emotional and sexual abuse.

 Genetics may, for some sufferers, play a role in the onset of their Eating Disorder, but it is our belief that genetics alone are not the answer.
 If you’d like to read more on Genetics and Biology, click here.